 PROGRAMME

-A significant part of her artistic journey took place between 2009 and 2012, with The Artificial Nature Series, in which she focused on reconfiguring the relationships between human and non-human agency through choreography.
-The series includes three performances without human presence: evaporated landscapes (2009), The Extra Sensorial Garden (2011), and The Light Forest (2010).
-It also includes two works with human figures: Speculations (2011) and the group performance The Artificial Nature Project (2012).
-In contrast, her series The Red Pieces – which includes 69 positions (2014), 7 Pleasures (2015), to come (extended), and 21 pornographies (2017) – focuses on the history of human performance, particularly examining nudity, sexuality, and how the body has historically served as a site for political struggles.
+An important strand of her work was developed between 2009 and 2012 with The Artificial Nature Series, where she focused on reconfiguring relations between human and non-human agency through choreography.
+The series includes three performances devoid of human presence: evaporated landscapes (2009), The Light Forest (2010) and The Extra Sensorial Garden (2011), and two in which the human figure was reintroduced: Speculations (2011) and the group work The Artificial Nature Project (2012).

 2025